include-what-you-use/include-what-you-use/docs/InstructionsForDevelopers.md

     python run_iwyu_tests.py

 It runs one test for each `.cc` file in the `tests/` directory.
 (We have additional tests in `more_tests/`, but have not yet gotten the testing framework set up for those tests.)
+The test runner searches for IWYU in the system `PATH` by default.

 The output can be a bit hard to read, but if a test fails, the reason why will be listed after the `ERROR:root:Test failed for xxx` line.

+You can select individual tests by listing their filename without extension as arguments

+    python run_iwyu_tests.py array macro_location

+If you don't want to modify your `PATH` you can specify which IWYU executable to use for testing

+    python run_iwyu_tests.py -- ./include-what-you-use

+(put any test names before '--' and the IWYU path after.)

 When fixing `fix_includes.py`, add a test case to `fix_includes_test.py` and run